-Although school lockers and desks are temporarily assigned to individual students, they remain the property of the school district at all times.
+1. Inspections: Although school lockers and desks are temporarily assigned to individual students, they remain the property of the school district at all times.
 The school district has a reasonable and valid interest in insuring the lockers and desks are properly maintained.
-For this reason, lockers and desks are subject to unannounced inspections and students have no legitimate expectations of privacy in the locker or desk.
+For this reason lockers and desks are subject to unannounced inspections.
+A drug sniffing animal may be used when conducting a random locker or desk search.

+For this reason periodic inspections of lockers are permissible to check for cleanliness and vandalism.
 Periodic inspections of all or a random selection of lockers or desks may be conducted by school officials in the presence of the student or another individual.
-Any contraband discovered during such searches will be confiscated by school officials and may be turned over to law enforcement officials.
+Any contraband discovered during such searches shall be confiscated by school officials and may be turned over to law enforcement officials.

-The contents of a student's locker or desk (coat, backpack, purse, etc.) may be searched when a school official has reasonable and articulable suspicion that the contents contains illegal or contraband items or evidence of a violation of law or school policy or rule.
+2. Searches: The content's of a student's locker or desk (coat, backpack, purse, etc.) and its contents may be searched when a school official has reasonable and articulable suspicion that the locker contents contains illegal or contraband items or evidence of a violation of law or school policy or rule.
 Such searches should be conducted in the presence of another adult witness when feasible.